pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 {% include './examples/resources-pipeline/download-product-task/pas.yml' %}
 ```

-However, Concourse requires you to aggregate any number of tasks into a job.
+Concourse requires tasks to be within jobs.
 For convenience,
-and ease of explanation, we have created a separate job for each product.
-These tasks can easily be
+and ease of explanation,
+we have created a separate job for each product.
-combined into a single job.
-Benefits of doing could include only running `credhub-interpolate` once
+These tasks can easily be combined into a single job.
+Benefits of doing this could include running `credhub-interpolate` only once,
-(instead of for each job).
-A downside of structuring your job with all of the tasks include the
+(instead of once for each job).
+One downside of structuring your pipeline with many tasks in a given job
-inability to rerun a particular section of the job that failed, so Concourse would run each task
+is that you lose the ability to rerun just a particular section of the job that failed.
+This means Concourse would run every task again
-again when the job was triggered a second time.
+if the job was triggered a second time.

 To make sure your blobstore always has the most recent version of a pivnet product, you can use the
 built-in time resource, to tell the `fetch` jobs how often to run and attempt to download a new version
 of the product and/or stemcell.
 To add this functionality to your pipeline, you must include the time
-resource in your `resources:` section:
+resource in your `resources` section:
 ```yaml
 {% include './examples/pipeline-snippets/resources/daily-trigger.yml' %}
 ```